 The brake actuators are equipped with different sizes of pressure ports.
 Consult the technical drawing of the relevant model code for the specific port data.
 Install the port fitting using thread sealant and tighten to 2 - 3 turns from finger tight.
-Use brass pipe fittings for making the connection as steel fittings are too heavy and may split the port.
+Use brass pipe fittings for the as steel fittings are too heavy and may split the port.